 “We have cut our assumed yields for financial year ending Dec 31, 2015, (FY15) and FY16 by 5% and 1%, respectively, to account for the weakening demand.
 As a result, FY15-16 earnings have been cut by 17.6% and 3.8%, respectively,” said the investment bank’s research division.

 Similarly, AllianceDBS is bearish on AirAsia.
-It explained that around 86% of the company’s debt is denominated in U.S. Dollars, which will lead to more expensive borrowing costs due to the currency’s recent strength and the Malaysian Ringgit’s weakness.
+It explained that around 86% of the company’s debt is denominated in U.S. Dollars.
+This will lead to more expensive borrowing costs due to the greenback’s recent strength and the Malaysian Ringgit’s weakness.

 “AirAsia may recognize up to RM490mil in translation losses in FY14 as a profit and loss charge, but the street will likely regard this as a non-core expense and exclude it from the calculation of core net profit”, said AllianceDBS Research.